operator-framework/enhancements/enhancements/orange_okt_proposition.md

   - on End: Delete() it!
   - on any other state: Update it!

-As any other resource, it put in place an idempotent mecanism and detect changes (and thus will do nothing during a Reconciliation if there's nothing new).
+As any other resource, it put in place an idempotent mechanism and detect changes (and thus will do nothing during a Reconciliation if there's nothing new).
 Here what will trigger a change:

   - a state change (in App LC Graph) due to a CR modification
   - a state change from the observation of a change at the application level.
 This observability should be implemented by an application sidecar container or a usable function in the application container itself.